 Think of success like a fruit tree.
 What would your success look and taste like?
 I’m sure you would want fruit that is plump and juicy, not withered and rotten on the inside.
 The only way to produce healthy fruit is to have a healthy tree.
 A healthy tree must be planted in great soil that gives it the proper nutrients to grow.

-Champions honor the process of growth, realize the value of being healthy, and do not take personal or professional short cuts.
+Champions honor the process of growth, realize the value of being healthy, and do not take personal or professional shortcuts.
 They understand that in order to produce the results they want, they must get the proper support from people around them to help develop them.
 They also understand that the process of growth is a slow one that allows for successes sustained over time, rather than sporadic victories.

 The Score Doesn’t Dictate Performance

-A common mistake people make is to let the score of their game, life, business or marriage dictate how they perform.
+A common mistake people make is to let the score of their game, life, business, or marriage dictate how they perform.
 The score should never dictate the amount of effort you give.
-The 2017 Super Bowl was a perfect example of one team who played based on the scoreboard, and the other team who played with all out effort consistently regardless of the score.
+The 2017 Super Bowl was a perfect example of one team who played based on the scoreboard, and the other team who played with all-out effort consistently regardless of the score.

 Your consistency of effort often proves to be the deciding factor between success and failure.
 Assess whether or not you are consistent and still giving the same level of effort to reach your personal and professional goals as when you first began.
-You will see a pattern of behavior in those areas that correspond to degree of success you experience.
+You will see a pattern of behavior in those areas that correspond to the degree of success you experience.

 Surround Yourself With Winners

-When things get rough (and at some point they will) the difference between winning and losing can be based on the type of teammates or support you have around you.
-The people around you must have the same positive mentality as you do.
+When things get rough (and at some point they will), the difference between winning and losing can be based on the type of teammates or support you have around you.
+The people around you must have the same positive mentality you do.
 Otherwise, you not only have to manage your emotions, but you also have to manage the emotions of those around you.

-I remember recently talking to Cleveland Browns Corner Back, Tremon Williams.
+I remember recently talking to Cleveland Browns Cornerback, Tremon Williams.
 I asked him what was the biggest difference in playing for the Browns versus the Green Bay Packers.
 He said, “The biggest difference is the mentality of the players when the other team scores.
 In Green Bay, if the other team scores, we want the ball back to answer their score.
 Here, when the other team scores the guys are like ‘here we go again’.”

-Assess your team around you?
-Will they be the reason why you are successful, or will they be the reason why you won’t be.
+Assess your team around you.
+Will they be the reason why you are successful, or will they be the reason why you won’t be?

 Get a Great Coach

-Everyone needs a coach if you want to grow and develop.
+Everyone needs a coach if they want to grow and develop.
 If you want to think like a champion, then you will also need to find someone who can help pull greatness out of you.
 It must be someone you will respect, and who has permission to speak truth into your life.
 It’s easy to find people who will tell you what you want to hear.
 Champions find people who will tell them what they need to hear.